 2021 Census and statistics about the Sikh community – 23 October 2017

-Office for National Statistics (ONS) invited organisations and individual experts who may have an interest in statistics about the Sikh community to an open meeting on 23 October 2017 in London.
-We shared progress in developing the questions for the 2021 Census and discussed how the need for statistics about the Sikh community can be met by ONS.
+The ONS invited organisations and individual experts who may have an interest in statistics about the Sikh community to an open meeting on 23 October 2017 in London.
+We shared progress in developing the questions for the 2021 Census and discussed how the need for statistics about the Sikh community can be met by the ONS.

-Report: Annual assessment of ONS's progress towards an Administrative Data Census post-2021 – 20 June 2017:
+Report: Annual assessment of the ONS’s progress towards an Administrative Data Census post-2021 – 20 June 2017

-Last year’s report described what we mean by an Administrative Data Census, and highlighted the main challenges and how to address them.
+This report described what we mean by an Administrative Data Census and highlighted the main challenges and how to address them.
 Using a set of evaluation criteria, this report delivered our second assessment of our ability to move to an Administrative Data Census in the next decade.

 2017 Test – spring 2017